xezpeleta/cozoomus/README.md

 # Cozoomus

-Cozoomus optimizes the **Zoom.us** license management.
+Cozoomus handles floating licenses in **Zoom.us**.
 It will assign/remove licenses to users in your organization depending on the scheduled meetings.

 In other words: do you have any meeting today?
 Then you will have a license.